Fakel Burner Inspection

-CONDOR Solutions carried out new inspection of the fakel burner in the facility of Lunskoe OPF in October 2016.
-The facility is owned by Sakhalin Energy whose major shareholders are the companie s Shell and Gazprom.
-The facility of OPF is located in the Northeast coast of Sachalin island in the Russian territory.
-It is located 7km in the inland region, at the place of influx of the gas-pipeline from the platform Lunskoe A. The entire facility takes the area of more than 62,000 m².
+CONDOR Solutions carried out a new inspection of the fakel burner in the facility of Lunskoe OPF in October 2016.
+The facility is owned by Sakhalin Energy whose major shareholders are the companies Shell and Gazprom.
+The facility of OPF is in the Northeast coast of Sachalin island Russia.
+It is located 7km inland, at the place of influx of the gas-pipeline from the platform Lunskoe A. The entire facility spans more than 62,000 m².

 An important part of the facility is also a system of burners, e.g. the burners (Flare System) of low and high pressure.
 They were also subject to inspection carried out by the company CONDOR Solutions.
 The weather during inspection was cloudy, with the wind of 14 m/sec and the temperature of -10°C.

 The primary task was to conduct visual inspection using a UAV technology.
-However, in addition to the standard camera SONY Alpha 7R, we were newly using the thermal camera of Workswell, e.g. the thermal imaging camera Workswell WIRIS.
+However, in addition to the standard camera SONY Alpha 7R, we were also using a thermal camera from Workswell the Workswell WIRIS.

 Inspection with Workswell WIRIS

 Thermal imaging camera Workswell WIRIS allowed us to measure the temperature of the entire system of the burner.
 Doing the measurements, we have found that the burner system includes both low and very high temperatures.
-Therefore, we divided the measurements into two parts, as follows: – burner’s mast from the bottom part up to the top service runway. – upper part of the burner’s shank.
-This thermal imaging camera offers possibility of measuring the temperatures up to 1,500°C, using a high temperature filter, as the only one of the systems available for the drones.
+Therefore, we divided the measurements into two parts, as follows: The burner’s mast from the bottom part up to the top service runway and the upper part of the burner’s shank.
+This thermal imaging camera offers possibility of measuring the temperatures up to 1,500°C (using a high temperature filter) this is one of the only high temperature thermal camera systems available for the drones.

 Based on information obtained by the thermal imaging camera of Workswell WIRIS and the unmanned aerial vehicle, the company CONDOR Solutions compiled the final report which described in detail the condition of the burner system of high and low pressure.
-The operator, e.g. Sakhalin Energy, has got the data on the basis of which it is possible to schedule maintenance works so that restriction of the production process in the facility is minimized as much as possible.
+The operator, Sakhalin Energy, has got the thermal imaging data.
+This means that it is possible to schedule maintenance works so that restriction of the production process in the facility is minimized as much as possible.